-The City of Ottawa requires that electricians performing electrical work in Ottawa must be licensed by the City of Ottawa by having taken the City’s written electrical exam or provide a copy of a current license from another Illinois community that offers a written examination (except Chicago) and be in good standing in that community.
-Most communities honor an Ottawa license.
+The City of Ottawa requires that electricians performing electrical work in Ottawa must be licensed by the City of Ottawa.
+Passing a 100 question exam administered by the City of Ottawa is required.
+Many communities honor an Ottawa license.
 However, some require that a person take their own City exam to work in their community.

 Ottawa has an Electrical Commission that oversees the examination policy and process.
 The Commission is comprised of the following: City of Ottawa Electrical Inspector, a representative of City of Ottawa Fire Dept., a registered electrical contractor, a licensed electrician employed by a firm other than that of the contractor member, a representative of the electrical power company that serves the City and a licensed professional engineer.